Summer 2026 Library Systems, Catalog, and Quick Search Updates

 • Place requests for KU Libraries to purchase materials

-Some services may be briefly unavailable or limited during the transition.
+Some services will be unavailable or limited during the transition.
 Updates and confirmed dates will be posted on this page and other locations.

 Frequently Asked Questions (FAQs)